-Alberto Salas is a Chilean mining entrepreneur, Chair of the National Institute of Professional Training (INACAP), Chile's largest higher education and training institute and Chair of OLAMI (Latin American Mining Organization).
+Alberto Salas is a Chilean mining entrepreneur, Chair of the National Institute of Professional Training (INACAP), Chile's largest higher education and training institute.
 Mr. Salas is also a director of SONAMI (National Mining Society of Chile), MVC, and ENAEX S.A.
 Mr. Salas has been Chair of SQM S.A., director of CAP Mineria, President of the Mining Engineers Foundation of the University of Chile, President of the Chilean Pacific Foundation, and President of the Inter-American Mining Society.
 In Chile, Mr. Salas was a director of Teck's Quebrada Blanca Mining Company and Teck's Carmen de Andacollo Mining Company, the National Mining Company (ENAMI) and the National Petroleum Company (ENAP).
 He is a former member of the APEC Business Advisory Council.
 Mr. Salas is a Mining Civil Engineer from the University of Chile with post-graduate studies in Corporate Finance from the Adolfo Ibáñez University in Chile.